1979 – 1996: From the beginning to DTM

 In 2000 Calovolo was appointed as Technical Vice-Director of Nordauto where, even with Fabrizio Giovanardi, the series of successes in the ETCC and FIA Supertouring European Championship (2001) continues.

 In 2002 NTechnology is established.
 This season marks a change into the regulations of the Touring car category with the new Super 2000 technical protocol.
-The results do not change considering the win of the Super 2000 European Championship (Drivers, Manufacturers and Teams), with Giovanardi as protagonist, always leaded by Calovolo as Race Engineer.
+The results do not change considering the win of the Super 2000 European Championship (Drivers, Constructors and Teams), with Giovanardi as protagonist, always leaded by Calovolo as Race Engineer.

 The year after Calovolo is Race Engineer of Nicola Larini and in 2004 he is again with Giovanardi.
 In 2003 Alfa Romeo meets with a huge success and in 2004 it wins the 3rd place in the Drivers Championship with Gabriele Tarquini.
 In 2005, thanks to his racing successes and experiences, Marco Calovolo is appointed as Technical Director of NTechnology Rally Department: the FIAT Punto Super 1600 cars of Baldacci/Bernacchini in the Junior World Rally Championship and Basso/Dotta’s car in the European Rally Championship, get three wins at the Tour de Corse, in Bulgaria and Greece, in addition to the 5th place overall in the JWRC and the 2nd in the ERC.